Frequently Asked Questions

 Q. What type of housing will I be in?

-A. We make arrangements for all sorts of private housing — from a fully furnished studio or one bedroom apartment to an Extended Stay-type motel to the perfect RV Park.
+A. We make arrangements for all sorts of private housing — from a fully furnished studio or one bedroom apartment to an Extended Stay-type Hotel.
 Whatever you prefer, we will try and accommodate your needs.
-We also will set up your phone, cable TV and other utilities.
 Have a pet?
 Our Housing team will find a pet-friendly facility for you.

 Q. Can I find my own housing?

 A. Of course you can!
-And you can then contract directly with the property management company associated with your selected housing or you can tell our Housing department about the details and we’ll make the arrangements for you.
+And you can then contract directly with the property management company associated with your selected housing to make arrangements.

 Q. Can you suggest some helpful housing websites?